BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 5. File selection for partial downloads

 If possible, allow users to select which files in the dataset to download.
-If not, they should at least know what is included in the download file
+If it's not possible, they should at least know what is included in the download file

 <div class="image-container">